linyuehzzz/urban_landmarks_rf/README.md

 # urban_landmarks_rf

-This is the code for our paper **Extracting urban landmarks from geographical datasets using a random forests classifier**.
+Some simple codes for our paper **Extracting urban landmarks from geographical datasets using a random forests classifier**.

 Citation